training-mode/ruby/intro/1_basics/README.md

 ```

 ##Variables##
+You can declare and assign **variables** of different **types**.
+Whether it's a number, text, or something more complex, there's a particular kind of **syntax** for its creation or modification.

-There are also a few ways to declare and assign **variables**.
-If you want to declare a String (i.e. a sequence of text), you can do it like this:
+For example, if you want to declare a String (i.e. a sequence of text), you can do it like this:
 ```ruby
 variable_name = "programming"
 ```